Caucaea dayana (Rchb. f.) N.H. Williams & M.W. Chase 2001

 Flower Size 1.2" [3 cm]

-Found in Ecuador and Peruat elevations of 2300 to 3200 meters as a small sized, cool to cold growing epiphyte with egg to pear-shaped, slightly laterally compressed pseuodbulbs enveloped basally by several imbricating, leaf-bearing sheaths and carrying 1 to 2 apical, linear to narrowly lanceolate, slightly leathery, acute leaves that are also dorsally folded longitudinally and keeled below which bloom in the fall and winter on an axillary, erect to suberect, to 12" [30 cm] long, racemose to loosely paniculate, fractiflex inflorescence arising from the leaf bearing sheaths and carrying 8 to 12 showy flowers.
+Found in Ecuador and Peru at elevations of 2300 to 3200 meters as a small sized, cold growing epiphyte with egg to pear-shaped, slightly laterally compressed pseuodbulbs enveloped basally by several imbricating, leaf-bearing sheaths and carrying 1 to 2 apical, linear to narrowly lanceolate, slightly leathery, dorsally folded longitudinally and keeled below, acute leaves that bloom in the fall and winter on an axillary, erect to suberect, to 12" [30 cm] long, racemose to loosely paniculate, fractiflex inflorescence arising from the leaf bearing sheaths and carrying 8 to 12 showy flowers.

 Synonyms *Oncidium cucullatum var. dayanum Rchb. f.
 1871; Oncidium dayanum (Rchb. f.)
 Stacy 1975; Oncidium phalaenopsis var brandtiae hort.